vinnyvaleria/reflektor/archive/bugs.md

 -   [ ] Differentiate continue on pause and after game over.
 -   [ ] Set an active state to helper when selected.
 -   [ ] Leaderboard button does not work at home page.
--   [ ] helper styling does not work for the first click.
+-   [ ] Helper styling does not work for the first click.
+-   [ ] Helper not working after player resets game.